-Prior to getting your permanent makeup tattoo, the technician slips on vinyl or nitrile gloves and examines your skin to make sure there are no scrapes, cuts or broken skin.
+Prior to getting your permanent makeup tattoo, the technician slips on vinyl or nitrile gloves and examines your skin to make sure there are no scrapes, cuts, or broken skin.
 The area is either swabbed with alcohol or sprayed with an antiseptic solution to prep the area for your permanent makeup procedure.
-Intradermal pigmentation is micro-insertion of pigments into the dermal layer of the skin.
+Intradermal pigmentation is a micro-insertion of pigments into the dermal layer of the skin.

 Sometimes for eyebrows, the technician transfers a stencil of the tattoo (your desired design) onto your skin.
 Some technicians may draw it on with a non-toxic marker pen.

 You are then asked to verify the placement (position of the design) and shape, which is about to be implanted into your skin.
 If everything is to the client’s and technicians’ satisfaction, then a thin layer of topical anesthetic is spread over the area to numb the skin.

 Any type of tattoo is applied using either a small electrical device (a traditional tattoo coil or rotary pen) or a hand tool.
 The needle assembly holds multiple needles to implant colored pigments.
 The FDA regulates tattoo needles and this technique is medically proven to be safe.

 The tattooing device basically works like a small sewing machine: the needle assembly rapidly moves up and down, pushing the needles into the middle layer (dermis) of the skin, implanting the chosen pigment.
 Our professional technician operates the machine with a steady hand while controlling and guiding it along the skin.
 The speed and power are controlled by a footswitch or pedal, much like a sewing machine.